 note: adopted 1991; based on the anthem of the Democratic Republic of Armenia (1918-1922) but with different lyrics

-Aruba name: "Aruba Deshi Tera" (Aruba Precious Country)
+name: "Aruba Deshi Tera" (Aruba Precious Country)

 lyrics/music: Juan Chabaya 'Padu' LAMPE/Rufo Inocencio WEVER